AjaxTheRoo/readme-creator/README.md

-Here’s a sample README for a README Generator project on GitHub:

----

 # README Creator

 A simple command-line tool to quickly create professional and customizable `README.md` files for your projects.
 Save time and ensure your README includes all the essential details!